manisuec/techinsights/content/post/2021-07-30-timers-and-process-next-tick.md

 `setTimeout()` schedules a script to be run after a minimum threshold in ms has elapsed.

-If both the timers are called within an I/O cycle, the immediate callback is always executed first else the execution order is non-deterministic and depends on the performance of the process.[Read more here...](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#setimmediate-vs-settimeout)
+If both the timers are called within an I/O cycle, the immediate callback is always executed first else the execution order is non-deterministic and depends on the performance of the process.
+[Read more here...](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#setimmediate-vs-settimeout)

 ```
 # Non-deterministic execution order